engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 Let's start talking about another data type called array.
 In programming, an array is a data type that stores an ordered sequence of elements.
 In Solidity there are two types of array:

-- fixed-size
+- Fixed-size
-- dynamically-sized arrays
+- Dynamically-sized arrays

 A fixed-size array has a fixed number of elements that are specified at declaration and this type of array can not grow or shrink.

-On the other hand, a dynamically-sized array does not have a fixed no. of elements and it can shrink or grow dynamically at run-time.
+On the other hand, a dynamically-sized array does not have a fixed number of elements and it can shrink or grow dynamically at run-time.

 Let’s get started with fixed-size arrays.
 Array elements can be of any type, including int address mapping or struct.
 The only restriction is that all elements of array must be the same type.
 Let's declare an array that stores int values and has a size of 3.